-Gandhigram Rural Institute - Deemed to be University, a centrally funded institution is one of the pioneering institutions in the country advocating trishul model of education viz..
-Teaching, Research and Extension.
+Gandhigram Rural Institute - Deemed to be University, under the Ministry of Education, Governemnt of India, is one of the pioneering institutions in the country provides Teaching, Research and Extension as the three components of education.
 The institution is one of the first to introduce Semester System and Choice Based Credit System in this part of the country.
 In tune with the endeavors of University Grants Commission (UGC), the institute strives to achieve and enhance high academic standards and quality in higher education through innovations in curricular design and implementation, Teaching-learning process, Robust examination system through Semester System, Choice Based Credit System (CBCS), Continuous Formative Assessment (CFA) and Grading system.